sarakonradi/nest-simulator/doc/tutorials/music_tutorial/music_tutorial_2.rst

 The sending process is quite straightforward.
 We import the NEST library and set a useful kernel parameter.
-On line 6, we create two simple intergrate-and-fire neuron models, one with a current input of 400mA, and one with 405mA, just so they will respond differently.
+On line 6, we create two simple intergrate-and-fire neuron |models|, one with a current input of 400mA, and one with 405mA, just so they will respond differently.
 If you use ipython to work interactively, you can check their current status dictionary with ``neurons.get()``.
-The definitive documentation for NEST models is the header file, in this case ``models/iaf_psc_alpha.h`` in the NEST source.
+The definitive documentation for NEST |models| is the header file, in this case ``models/iaf_psc_alpha.h`` in the NEST source.

 We create a single ``music_event_out_proxy`` for our